-Professor Dey heads the Mobile Systems Design Laboratory, which is engaged in developing innovative mobile cloud computing architectures and algorithms, adaptive multimedia and networking techniques, low-energy computing and communication, and reliable system-on-chips, to enable the next-generation of mobile multimedia applications.
-He is affiliated with the California Institute of Telecommunications and Information Technology (Calit2), and the UCSD Center for Wireless Communications.
-He also serves as the Chief Scientist, Mobile Networks, at Allot Communications.
+Dr. Dey served as the Faculty Director of the von Liebig Entrepreneurism Center from 2013-2015, and as the Chief Scientist, Mobile Networks, at Allot Communications from 2012-2013.
+In 2015, he co-founded igrenEnergi, providing intelligent battery technology and solutions for EV mobility services.
 He founded Ortiva Wireless in 2004, where he served as its founding CEO and later as CTO and Chief Technologist till its acquisition by Allot Communications in 2012.
 Prior to Ortiva, he served as the Chair of the Advisory Board of Zyray Wireless till its acquisition by Broadcom in 2004, and as an advisor to multiple companies including ST Microelectronics and NEC.
-Prior to joining UCSD in 1997, he was a Senior Research Staff Member at the NEC C&C Research Laboratories in Princeton, NJ.
-He received his PhD.
-Degree in Computer Science from Duke University in 1991.
+Prior to joining UCSD in 1997, he was a Senior Research Staff Member at NEC C&C Research Laboratories in Princeton, NJ.
+He received his Ph.D. in Computer Science from Duke University in 1991.

 Dr. Dey has co-authored more than 250 publications, and a book on low-power design.
 He holds 18 U.S. and 2 international patents, resulting in multiple technology licensing and commercialization.
 He has been a recipient of nine IEEE/ACM Best Paper Awards, and has chaired multiple IEEE conferences and workshops.
 Dr. Dey is a Fellow of the IEEE.